If you’ve heard of Ethel Reed, you are probably either a devotee of late-19th century American poster art or an art history student. After the...

 Art and fashion magazines, merchandise and advertising, global exhibitions, and events altogether promoted these characteristics to a broad audience.

 Despite the beauty and lightness of Art Nouveau, there was also a dark side to it.
 It tried to hide the submission to the capital, the economic and moral humiliation, even the terrible condition of the labor class.
 Overall, the enthusiasm for this new “spring” of climbing flowers in business centers stopped at the end of the metropolitan city where the suburbs, the factories, and the ghettos of labor houses began.

 So, Art Nouveau was associated more with the social and economic situation, rather than the technological evolution.
-The movement wanted to use the artists' work in the frame of capitalism.
+The movement wanted to use the artists’ work in the frame of capitalism.
 Therefore, Art Nouveau remained an elite form of art whose by-products only were available to the masses.
 Furthermore, this is the reason why Art Nouveau disappeared so quickly.
-The deterioration of the social classes, which led to the First World War, proved in fact that Art Nouveau was based on a false utopia.
+The deterioration of the social classes, which led to the World War I, proved in fact that Art Nouveau was based on a false utopia.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!